 Mr. Kaminis is an assistant professor of constitutional law at the University of Athens’s Faculty of Law and a member of the scientific staff in the Department of Parliamentary Studies and Research of the Greek Parliament.
 In 2016, he received a World Mayor Commendation for his services to refugees.

 Mr. Kaminis studied law at the University of Athens and holds a doctoral degree (Doctorat d’Etat) from the University of Paris I. He was born in New York City and has also lived in Osaka, Paris, Madrid, and Heidelberg.
 In addition to his native Greek language, he speaks English, French, Spanish, and German fluently.

 Mr. Kaminis is married and has two children.

-See Giorgos Kaminis at 360: Where We Stand.
+See Georgios Kaminis at 360: Where We Stand.